aatili/HottestCities/README.md

 ## Bash script
 hottest_city.sh script uses GetCurrentWeather C# application to get the current weather information for given list of cities and output 3 hottest city names and their temperature right now. <br>
-•	calls to GetCurrentWeather C# app are made in parallel
+•	calls to GetCurrentWeather C# app are made in parallel <br>
-•	for the cities for which C# application returned with non-zero exit status code an error line is printed - "Could not pull the weather info for {city}."
+•	for the cities for which C# application returned with non-zero exit status code an error line is printed - "Could not pull the weather info for {city}." <br>
 •	a path to GetCurrentWeather C# application binary is passed via environment variable GET_CURRENT_WEATHER_BIN <br>
 •	script accept a list of city names on standard input in the following form: <br>
 cities.txt: <br>